Open Hearts & Open Minds

 • Derek L. Kitchen, Utah state senator (District 2), on the importance of youth political involvement

-• Kweku Mandela, son of Nelson Mandela, promoting a film on forgiveness and dialogue called Beyond Right and Wrong: Stories on Justice and Forgiveness
+• Kweku Mandela, son of Nelson Mandela, promoted Beyond Right and Wrong: Stories on Justice and Forgiveness, a film on forgiveness and dialogue

 • Blake Moore, Utah congressional representative (District 1) on the 2022 congressional session, midterms, and building from agreement